airMay-hub/rsschool-cv/cv.md

 ## ABOUT ME

 My name is Maryia Tomkiavichutse.\
-Now I hesitate between two professions: layout designer and developer.\
+My goal is to develop and grow in the field of Web development.\
-I am passionate about beatiful product (websites or apps).\
+I am passionate about beatiful, high quality and smart product\ (websites or apps) and I would like to do the same.\
-Sometimes I need to do creative things.
-Sometimes I need to solve boring tasks.\
-That's why I hesitate.
-And I think that one brain can not do creative thing all the time.\
-My strengths is preseverance.
-I can sit at the computer all day.\
+My strengths is perseverance and responsibility.
-But I don't forget about the rest.
-Good rest ensures productive work.

 ## EDUCATION